Rudolf IV, Margrave of Baden-Pforzheim

 Rudolf IV, Margrave of Baden-Pforzheim (died 25 June 1348) was a son of Margrave Herman VII of Baden and his wife, Agnes of Truhendingen.

 As a younger son, he was initially destined for an ecclesiastical career.
 He became canon at Speyer.
 When his father died in 1291, Baden was divided and he received Baden-Pforzheim.
 Initially, he ruled Baden-Pforzheim jointly with his brother, Herman VIII.
 From 1300 until his death, he ruled alone.

 In the conflict between Duke Leopold I of Austria and Emperor Louis IV, he initially sided with Leopold.
 After a while he changed sides and sided with Louis IV, who in 1334 mortgaged Ortenburg Castle, the cities of Offenburg, Gengenbach and Zell am Harmersbach and the imperial possessions in the Ortenau area to Rudolf IV.

 In 1335, he inherited Baden-Baden from his first cousin Rudolf Hesso.

 Rudolf IV died on 25 June 1348.
 His sons divided the inheritance, with Frederick III taking Baden-Baden and Rudolf V taking Baden-Pforzheim.

 Marriage and issue

 Rudolf married on 28 February 1318 with Liutgard of Bolanden (d.
 1324/25), a daughter of Philip V of Bolanden.
 This marriage remained childless.

-After Liutgard's death, he married on 18 February 1326 with Maria of Oettingen (d.
+After Liutgard's death, he married on 18 February 1326 with Countess Maria of Oettingen (d.
 10 June 1369), a daughter of Count Frederick I of Oettingen.
 From this marriage, he had two sons: